jaythegray/Ethics-in-AI/README.md

 ***preface:***
-  Being of the opinion that we have been approaching the ethical guidance in training AI models wrong on so many levels, I sought to define a method which is more logical to establishing an ethical & moral code at the core of the AI.
-By incorporating rules  and social morals which are not clearly definable even by mankind debating the topics the last several hundred years and beyond, the results have been hackable models.
-Why?
-I believe it is due to lack of conviction, therefore logic prevails over illogical rules.
-Morality stems not from rules but from a respect of fellow man.
-We can all appear safe and or ethical but it doesnt take much observation of society to see how quickly that is abandoned.
-How then having only the facade of moral principles & ethics can we hope to layout anything more than this to an AI model?
-Maybe if we admit we are in need of more insight as well and We accompany AI models into this training exercise, there will be revelations for us all.
-Basically let AI teach us how to learn to be understanding of one another.
+  Being of the opinion that we have been approaching the ethical guidance in training AI models poorly, I propose trying varying methods.

+Please read and if you have thoughts share them with me, I am open to all feedback and or assistance.
+If you don't want to get involved, you may know of someone else interested in the topic, share it with them please.

 **Project Title:**

 # Promoting Ethical AI through Cross-Cultural Dialogue

 ## Project Overview: